With so many passive income apps out there, how do you know which ones are worthwhile? We did the research for you and are sharing the top 18.

 Known for its famous TV and radio ratings, Nielsen is one of the leading media research companies in the world.

 Once you install the Nielsen app, you just continue to use your devices as usual, while Nielsen collects data on your usage in the background.
-The more data they collect, the more rewards they send you.
+The more data they collect, the more you earn rewards.

 If you’re interested in getting paid to share your data, habits, and behavior with companies you shop with, then Native is another great option when it comes to passive income apps.